For additional eligibility information, please see the main eligibility page.

-- Three letters of recommendation (see additional FAQ's).
+- Two letters of recommendation (see additional FAQ's).

 No. All MSRP interns have an opportunity to interact with a number of MIT faculty, administrators, and graduate students.
 However, acceptance into MSRP does NOT guarantee admission into MIT for graduate school.